Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 | TENCHIWOKURAU    | 0x080000 | 0x700000|E0|
 | DONKEY KONG      | 0x080000 | 0x780000|F0|

-The first part of the 8MB rom is a giant 4MB partition with mainly junk data.
+The first part of the 8MB rom is a giant 4MB partition with mainly junk data except on bank 0x00.
 The GB Boy boot rom itself (HITEK_MULTI) contains the "filesystem" and a library of tiles for dealing with the western and Chinese characters displayed on screen and is limited to the first 32 KB of data only.
 The "filesytem" itself is quite simple to grasp: from offset 0x004450 to 0x00450B it contains an array with the "188" starting bank numbers of the "188" targeted roms (starting at 0x000000 for bank 0x00, 0x008000 for bank 0x01, 0x010000 for bank 0x02, etc.).

 ## Bank #00, the HITEK_MULTI boot rom